Strategic Marketing MSc – 2022 entry

 Why choose this course

-Creative, client-facing, analytical, practical or more: whatever marketing specialism you aspire to, our MSc Strategic Marketing can help you get there.
+Creative, client-facing, analytical, practical or more; whatever marketing specialism you aspire to, our MSc Strategic Marketing aims to equip you with marketing knowledge and skills that can help you get there.

-You will gain comprehensive strategic, digital marketing and social media knowledge and skills, which will give you advanced understanding of contemporary marketing principles.
-Digital and strategic marketing skills are vital for marketing in a data-driven world, and this course will give you the knowledge and skills you need to be an asset for future employers.
+You'll gain comprehensive strategic, digital marketing and social media knowledge and skills, which will give you advanced understanding of contemporary marketing principles.
+Digital and strategic marketing skills are vital for marketing in a data-driven world, and this course will give you the knowledge and skills you need to make informed marketing decisions in today’s dynamic marketing world and be an asset for future employers.

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.